andybyers21/notes.ajb.app/notes/literals.md

 ## Template Literals

-Template literals make complex [[Strings]] easier to maintain by using string interpolation.
+Template literals make complex [[Handling strings in C-Sharp]] easier to maintain by using string interpolation.
 Simply put, filling in the blanks in a string by using elements in an object.

 String literals can be multiline which removes the need for line breaks `\n` and can also concatenate. `"${a + b}";`